lukenels10/naive-bayes-hotel-review/README.md

 ## Data
 A set of training and development data is available as a compressed ZIP archive on Blackboard.
 The uncompressed archive contains the following files:

-A top-level directory with two sub-directories, one for positive reviews and another for negative reviews (plus license and readme files which you won’t need for the exercise).
+* A top-level directory with two sub-directories, one for positive reviews and another for negative reviews (plus license and readme files which you won’t need for the exercise).
-Each of the subdirectories contains two sub-directories, one with truthful reviews and one with deceptive reviews.
+* Each of the subdirectories contains two sub-directories, one with truthful reviews and one with deceptive reviews.
-Each of these subdirectories contains four subdirectories, called “folds”.
+* Each of these subdirectories contains four subdirectories, called “folds”.
-Each of the folds contains 80 text files with English text (one review per file).
+* Each of the folds contains 80 text files with English text (one review per file).<br>

 The submission script will train your model on part of the training data, and report results on the remainder of the training data (reserved as development data; see below).
 The grading script will train your model on all of the training data, and test the model on unseen data in a similar format.
 The directory structure and file names of the test data will be masked so that they do not reveal the labels of the individual test files.

 ## Programs